What is Arthritis?

 Since fatigue is a symptom that can be indicative of a wide range of diseases, it can be difficult to pinpoint it directly to arthritis.
 As a result, be conscious of any additional symptoms you are experiencing and speak to your Atlanta orthopedist about your concerns.

 If you feel pain in your joints, it could be a sign that arthritis is developing in that area.
 This can include tenderness, swelling, redness, warmth or stiffness.
 If this joint pain is occurring on each side of the body, it could be an indication that you are suffering from rheumatoid arthritis.

 Loss of Range of Motion

-Most of the treatments performed for arthritis are aimed at relieving pain and improving joint function.
-The first treatment you try isn’t always right.
-Sometimes we need to try multiple treatments before discovering the perfect combination for you.
+Most of the treatments for arthritis are aimed at transforming pain and improving function.
+Since every case is unique, our Atlanta orthopedist will try various treatments until they discover the perfect pain management solution for you.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Effective at treating pain and inflammation, these types of medications include Advil, Motrin and more.
 Since some of these drugs have the potential for harmful side effects, it is important to consult with your Atlanta pain specialist before taking them.